Azure/azure-sdk-for-java/sdk/farmbeats/azure-verticals-agrifood-farming/README.md

 #### Using Azure Active Directory

-In order to interact with the Azure Confidential Ledger service, your client must present an Azure Active Directory bearer token to the service.
+In order to interact with the Azure FarmBeats service, your client must present an Azure Active Directory bearer token to the service.

 The simplest way of providing a bearer token is to use the `DefaultAzureCredential` authentication method by providing client secret credentials is being used in this getting started section but you can find more ways to authenticate with [azure-identity][azure_identity].

-#### Using a client certificate

-As an alternative to Azure Active Directory, clients may choose to use a client certificate to authenticate via mutual TLS. `CertificateCredential` may be used for this purpose.

-#### Create LedgerBaseClient with Azure Active Directory Credential
+#### Create FarmersBaseClient with Azure Active Directory Credential

 You can authenticate with Azure Active Directory using the [Azure Identity library][azure_identity].